 Named for its beehive-like appearance, the Aran honeycomb stitch is a simple decorative pattern suitable for beginners.
-While this traditional stitch looks complicated, it's actually pretty easy to remember for anyone who likes to stitch while watching TV or chatting with friends.
+While this traditional stitch looks complicated, it's pretty easy to remember for anyone who likes to stitch while watching TV or chatting with friends.
 It offers beginners lots of practice in this basic cable stitch.

 Cabling Stitch for Beginners